Logo

 Multicultural teams are cause for hope as well as frustration, ranging from expectations based on synergies to the uncertainty regarding future intercultural irritation.
 Both are justified expectations.
 In order to effectively utilise the potentials of synergies and minimise the possibility of intercultural problems it is essential to professionally prepare the partners for the joint cooperation.

-The core objective of team building or preparation for cooperation is to define and agree behavioural, working and cooperation techniques that both sides accept.
+The core objective of team building as well as of team development is to define and agree behavioural, working and cooperation techniques that both sides accept.
 It is presumed that an effective, intercultural cooperation can only be established if there is a far-reaching mutual understanding for the partner's working and living environment.

 To prepare and initially support the cooperation China Consultancy offers several steps: